4 miles east of Inverness. You can explore

 supporters and the government troops and supporters.

+Please note there is an admission charge for the exhibition (opening times).
 You can walk around the battlefield any time for free.

 Nearby you can take an atmospheric wander around the Clava Cairns which are popular with Outlander fans.

 A short drive from Inverness is historic Cawdor Castle and Gardens (open daily in summer).
 Continuing along the Moray coast, you can reach Brodie Castle with its spacious grounds.
 Heading inland you can visit Urquhart Castle on Loch Ness.
 Read more about Castles in our area.